TusharC19/DSA-WeekWise/README.md

 ## 📚 Recommended Resources for Beginners
 If you’re also starting your DSA journey, here are some amazing resources that helped me and many learners:

-- **[Striver’s SDE Sheet](https://takeuforward.org/interviews/strivers-sde-sheet-top-coding-interview-problems/)** → Covers most asked coding interview questions in a structured way.
+- **[Striver’s A2Z DSA Sheet](https://takeuforward.org/strivers-a2z-dsa-course/strivers-a2z-dsa-course-sheet-2/)** → Perfect for absolute beginners, covers everything step by step.
 - **[Love Babbar’s DSA Sheet](https://www.geeksforgeeks.org/dsa-sheet-by-love-babbar/)** → A well-organized list of 450+ questions to strengthen DSA.
 - Their **paid courses** are also great if you want structured learning with mentorship. 🎓